jdholtz/auto-southwest-check-in/README.md

 ```shell
 python3 southwest.py USERNAME PASSWORD
 ```
-**Note**: If any arguments contain special characters, make sure to escape them so they are passed into the script correctly.
+**Note**: If any arguments contain special characters, make sure to escape them or use environment variables so they are passed into the script correctly.

 For the full usage of the script, run:
 ```shell